tsc2017/Inception-Score/README.md

 Inception Score
 =====================================

-A new Tensorflow implementation of the "Inception Score" (IS) for the evaluation of generative models with a bug raised in [https://github.com/openai/improved-gan/issues/29](https://github.com/openai/improved-gan/issues/29) fixed.
+A new Tensorflow implementation of the "Inception Score" (IS) for the evaluation of generative models, with a bug raised in [https://github.com/openai/improved-gan/issues/29](https://github.com/openai/improved-gan/issues/29) fixed.

 ## Major Dependency
 - `tensorflow >= 1.14`